 The first fee schedules for medical services in Oregon were implemented in 1982.
 Fee schedules now exist for nine physician service categories: pharmacy services; ambulatory surgery centers; durable medical equipment, prosthetics, orthotics, and medical supplies; transportation; interpreter services; dental services; multi-disciplinary services; and other Oregon-specific service codes.
-Insurers pay for medical services at the lesser of the fee schedule or the billed amount.
+Insurers pay for medical services at the lesser of the fee schedule or the billed amounts.
 Currently, nearly all payments for medical services to injured workers are subject to a fee schedule.
 The department is currently looking at new fee schedules for other service areas.

-2012 REPORT ON THE OREGON WORKERS' COMPENSATION SYSTEM
+2014 REPORT ON THE OREGON WORKERS' COMPENSATION SYSTEM

 In 1997, the department adopted the Federal Resource-Based Relative Value Schedule (RBRVS) method for determining the maximum payment for the physician service categories.
 Since then, enhancements improved the usability of the physician fee schedule.
 A maximum allowable payment (MAP) for each service is published annually in OAR 436-009 according to its Current Procedural Terminology (CPT) code.
-Maximum allowable payments for the four chiropractic services were raised 5 percent on July 1, 2011.